Written by Greg Johnston, CFP, EIT

-Summer and early fall are one of the busiest times for fishing at The Watershed Company – electrofishing.
+Summer and early fall are one of the busiest times for fishing at The Watershed Company –electrofishing, that is.

-As a fisheries biologist, I use this valuable tool to capture fish for study and research throughout the year.
+Our fisheries biologists use this valuable tool to capture fish for study and research throughout the year.
 But during the summer construction season, The Watershed Company helps contractors meet their project permit requirements by using a device that temporarily stuns fish for easy removal fish from construction areas so that they can be safely relocated for their own protection and preservation.

 July through September is the often-hectic “fish window,” usually the only time of year when in-stream work is allowed by permitting agencies such as the Washington Department of Fish and Wildlife.
 Typical in-water construction projects include stream realignment, habitat improvements such as log placement, and culvert work.
 Often these projects accompany road widening or utility improvements.